GeneMonty/PYTHON/README.md

 # PYTHON
- Persona python projects to learn and master the snek!
+ Personal python projects to learn and master the snek!
+ SNEKKKKKKKKKKKKKKK!